jdi-docs/jdi-light/source/includes/_tutorial.md

 ```
 Let’s look at some of them in details: <br/>
 - **driver** –  we can set up where we would like to run our tests.
 Some common options are: <i>chrome</i>, <i>firefox</i>, <i>ie</i>… or we can just replace it with _${driver}_ and read the exact driver name from command line<br/>
-- **drivers.version** – by default JDI Light will download the latest version of a driver for us, but if we need a specific version we can put it here (in this case the framework will find and download exactly the version specified)<br/>
+- **driver.version** – by default JDI Light will download the latest version of a driver for us, but if we need a specific version we can put it here (in this case the framework will find and download exactly the version specified)<br/>
 - **timeout.wait.element** – timeout in seconds to wait for an element on the opened page.
 The default is 10 seconds<br/>
 - **timeout.wait.page** – JDI Light automatically defines a newly opened page and in this case will use this timeout (usually it is more than for an element).
 The default is 30 seconds<br/>
 - **domain** – web application root URL (used if we work with a single application in tests).
 Can be also read from the command line in the following way: _${domain}_ <br/>